BariRafsan/NERPOS/README.md

 ### 2. Model Training

-To train the model on the preprocessed dataset, use the `/modeltrain` endpoint:
+To train the model on the preprocessed dataset, and save the model to the models dir use the `/modeltrain` endpoint:

 ```bash
 curl -X POST "http://127.0.0.1:8000/modeltrain"